psychoroid/psychoroid.com/README.md

 - Node.js
 - npm or yarn

-### Installation
+### It is an open source project; part of the applicaiton is free to use.

-Clone the repository: git clone 'https://github.com/PrinceMuichkine/psychoroid.com.git'
+Clone the repository.
+Enjoy